opendxl/opendxl-domaintools-service-python/doc/sdk/basicparsedwhoisexample.rst

 From the DomainTools `Parsed Whois Documentation <https://www.domaintools.com/resources/api-documentation/parsed-whois/>`_:

-`"
-The Parsed Whois API provides parsed information extracted from the raw Whois record.
+    `"The Parsed Whois API provides parsed information extracted from the raw Whois record.
 The API is optimized to quickly retrieve the Whois record, group important data together and return a well-structured format.
-The Parsed Whois API is ideal for anyone wishing to search for, index, or cross-reference data from one or multiple Whois records.
+The Parsed Whois API is ideal for anyone wishing to search for, index, or cross-reference data from one or multiple Whois records."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.